BabylonJS/Documentation/content/How_To/Physics/Joints.md

 **_PhysicsJoint Playground_**

-- <Playground id="#UFVU18#32" title="Hinge As A Sphere 1" description="Simple example of using a hinge as a sphere with PhysicsJoint." image=""/>
+- <Playground id="#UFVU18#32" title="Hinge As A Sphere 1" description="Simple example of using a hinge as a sphere with PhysicsJoint."/>

 **_Helper Class Playground_**

-- <Playground id="#F15U0G#55" title="Hinge As A Sphere 2" description="Simple example of using a hinge as a sphere with the helper class." image=""/>
+- <Playground id="#F15U0G#55" title="Hinge As A Sphere 2" description="Simple example of using a hinge as a sphere with the helper class."/>

 Since a hinge gives movement about only one axis it would seem to make sense to replace the representation of the hinge with a cylinder.
 Doing this, reshaping the box and keeping the sphere mesh imposter as a sphere does produce changes.